envoy/polarwind/documentation/Publishing.md

    `examples/create-react-app/package.json` to the new version number, but don't run yarn install (there is no entry in `package.lock` on purpose)
 1. Create a PR containing all the above.
+1. When the PR is merged, run `yarn publish`.
+It will prompt you to set a new version, just skip this since we have already updated the version number in `package.json`.
-1. When the PR is merged, create a git tag similar in form to `v1.7.0`.
-Push the tag to remote.
+1. `yarn publish` will create a git tag.
+Push the tag to remote with `git push origin --tags`
 1. Create a release on GitHub with the tag as the title.
 The content of the release should be the entries from `CHANGELOG.md` for that version.